COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

 Step 1: Brainstorm data names
 -----------------------------

-Write down all of the values that you would like to include in a data file.
+Write down all of the concepts that might be included in a data file.
 For convenience, assign some short, descriptive names to them (these names may change later).
-Some data names may be implied by what is already in your list:
+Some data names may be implied by what is already in your list.

 -  Think in terms of objects and their properties, for example, "an experimenter" may have properties "name", "address" "role" "photograph".
 -  Look at the nouns in your definitions for indications of identifier data names.
 -  Locate identifiers and consider whether these could or should be classified more finely, just as we divided "measurement id" into "dataset id" "scan id" "measurement id" above.
 Such divisions are purely for convenience, and make sense if you expect each identifier to have many values in a given data file *and* you can think of relevant properties that are constant for each value of the identifier.
-For example, within a single scan the scan step might be constant.
+For example, within a single scan the scan step or some orientation might be constant.
 -  Look at the data files that are already used in your field and extract data names from them.
 To locate data names, remember every scientifically useful value in a data file belongs to a data name.
+   Examine the context of these values to find key data names.
+The context in a hierarchical structure consists of the nodes above the value of interest, and the values attached to the same node.
+   Further context might be indicated in the specifications.

 Step 2: Sharpen up the definitions
 ----------------------------------

-For each of your datanames from Step 1, write a definition that conveys unambiguously to a human reader the following three things: 1. the nature of the data values (e.g. arbitrary identifier, real number, text, vector, integer, yes/no) 2. the key data names 3. how to interpret this dataname given the values of the key data names
+For each of your datanames from Step 1, write a definition that conveys unambiguously to a human reader the following three
+things:

+1. the nature of the data values (e.g. arbitrary identifier, real number, text, vector, integer, yes/no, image)

+2. the key data names

+3. how to interpret this dataname given the values of the key data names

 Add any further data names that you have overlooked.
 A classification into "observations","calculations" and "identifiers" may help, with